The Risk Compendium

 Geopolitical tensions in the Middle East are now flowing through to Australian markets, driving higher fuel costs, supply chain pressure, and shifting insurance conditions.
 This insight explores the impact on energy, construction, exports and claims, and how insurers are responding through pricing, capacity and underwriting.
 It also examines how AI and technology are accelerating risk detection, claims handling and cyber exposure.

-Insight 1: Wartime Risk: Reading the Signals
+Insight 4: Wartime Risk:

 Key questions insurers and risk leaders should consider as geopolitical tensions reshape supply chains, underwriting exposure and insurance policy design.